TEACHING REFERENCES

 Hendry, D. F., and Mizon, G. E. (2016).
 "Improving the Teaching of Econometrics".
 Cogent Economics & Finance, 4(1), 1170096.

 The experience and expertise of lecturers are important elements in conveying learning objectives and explaining the underline economic theory.
 In particular, for the effective dissemination of knowledge in class, the characteristic of lecturers are the main drivers of the learning process; in other words a kind, charismatic, accessible, encouraging and inspiring lecturer cannot be replaced by any AI-type avatar.
-Furthermore, the necessity of incorporating technological innovation as a tool for enhancing pedagogy should not be undermining the importance of charismatic teaching.
-Therefore, the use of technological tools offered by AI applications can be employed with the purpose of facilitating and promoting a positive learning environment which is well interlinked with current trends in the labor market.
+The use of AI tools can be employed for the purpose of facilitating a positive learning environment, which is interlinked with current trends in the labor market.
+For example, the availability of streaming data motivated the development of statistical inference methods, particularly useful to practitioners and policymakers.

-Recent technological developments in AI and big data provide plethora of opportunities to incorporate LLMs in education activities for the purpose of improving and enhancing the teaching and learning experience both for educators as well as for students.
-Nevertheless, despite the capabilities that these models offer especially in organizing learning processes, we should be aware of their pitfalls and limitations with respect to the role of educators in fostering human interactions, dialogue and transmission of knowledge (see, Gan et al, 2023).
-Moreover, examination methods (e.g., summative and formative assessments) should be designed in such a way to ensure that educators can evaluate the learning abilities of students based on their true skills, without interference from LLMs, using: (i) in-person written final examinations, (ii) presentations for group or individual projects (iii) assigning a small percentage of a module's final grade for class participation, (iv) designing assessments and tasks such that these can capture the understanding of learners on the taught material.
+Recent advances in AI and machine learning provide opportunities to incorporate AI in education activities for the purpose of improving and enhancing the teaching and learning both for educators as well as for students.
+Nevertheless, despite the capabilities that these models offer, especially in organising learning processes, we should be aware of their pitfalls and limitations with respect to the role of educators in fostering human interactions, dialogue and transmission of knowledge (e.g., see, Gan et al, 2023).
+Moreover, examination methods (e.g., summative and formative assessments) should be designed in such a way to ensure that educators are able to assess understanding of course material and critical (statistical) thinking.

 Gan, W., Qi, Z., Wu, J., and Lin, J. C. W. (2023).
 "Large Language Models in Education: Vision and Opportunities".
 In 2023 IEEE International Conference on Big Data (BigData) (pp. 4776-4785).
 IEEE.